 Parents frequently rely on their children to bring a sense of purpose and meaning to their lives.
-When parents finally accept the fact their addicted child needs more help than they can provide, they may feel like they have failed to fulfill their most important role in life.
+When parents finally accept that their addicted child needs more help than they can provide, they may feel like they have failed to fulfill their most important role in life.
 Rather than face these troubling emotions, many parents will continue enabling their son’s or daughter’s addiction.

 So, what is the difference between enabling and codependency?
 In short, codependency is the unhealthy relationship that develops from being too involved in an addicted person’s life, and enabling is the set of behaviors that define such a relationship.